react-navigation/react-navigation.github.io/versioned_docs/version-7.x/troubleshooting.md

 - The component using navigation hooks is rendered as a screen or inside a screen.
 - You don't use navigation hooks in components rendered outside the navigation tree, such as a separate root, portal, or modal rendered outside the navigator.

-If you need to navigate from a component that isn't rendered inside a navigator, see [navigating without the navigation prop](navigating-without-navigation-prop.md).
+If you need to navigate from a component that isn't rendered inside a navigator, see [Navigation ref](navigation-ref.md).

 ## I'm getting "The action 'NAVIGATE' was not handled by any navigator"